-The following information has also been provided to your relative/friend.
+The following information has also been provided to this person.
 Please take time to read this leaflet carefully.
-Talk to your family, friends, your relative/friend's doctor or nurse if you want to.
 One of our team will go through the information sheet with you and answer any questions you have.

-What is the purpose of this trial?
+What is the purpose of this research?

 We are testing an exercise programme and comparing it to the routine care that people with dementia receive.
-Participants will be randomly put into two groups;
+Participants will be randomly put into two groups; About two thirds of people will take part in an exercise programme but also continue with their routine care.

-- About two thirds of people will take part in an exercise programme but also continue with their routine care.
 The remainder, about one third, will continue with their routine care.
-This is so that we can compare the results from each group at the end of the trial to assess the effect of the exercise programme. - The group you go into will be decided by chance but you will have a greater chance of being placed in the exercise programme.
+This is so that we can compare the results from each group at the end of the trial to assess the effect of the exercise programme.

-Why has my relative/friend been invited?
+• The group will be decided by chance but there will be a greater chance of being placed in the exercise programme.

-Your relative/friend has been invited as someone who has mild to moderate dementia and who is well enough to take part in an exercise class.
+Why has he/she been invited?

-Does my relative/friend have to take part?
+This person has been invited as someone who has mild to moderate dementia and is well enough to take part in exercise.

-No. It is up to you and your relative/friend to decide whether or not you wish your relative/friend to take part.
-If you do, we will ask you to sign a declaration form.
+Does the person who lacks capacity have to take part?

-You can change your mind at any time and decide that your relative/friend does not want to continue to take part in the trial without giving a reason, even after you have signed the declaration form.
-This will not affect the usual care that your relative/friend will receive.
+No. It is up to you and this person to decide whether or not you wish this person to take part.
+If you do, we will ask you to sign a declarationform.

-If my relative/friend decides to take part, what will he/she have to do?
+You can change your mind at any time and decide that this person does not want to continue to take part in the trial without giving a reason, even after you have signed the declaration form.

-If you decide that your relative/friend would like to take part then he/she will be seen at home by a researcher.
+If the person who lacks capacity decides to take part, what will he/she have to do?

-You will be asked to fill in a declaration form.
-A short questionnaire will be used to check if your relative/friend is eligible for the study.
+If you decide that this person would like to take part then he/she will be seen at home by a researcher.
+You will be asked to fill in a declaration from.
+A short questionnaire will be used to check if they are eligible for the study.

-If eligible, the researcher will ask your relative/friend some questions about his/her memory, understanding, quality of life and mood.
+If eligible, the researcher will ask the person some questions about his/her memory, understanding, quality of life and mood.
 This will take up to 1 1⁄2 hours.

-If he/she has a carer we may ask them some questions about your relative/friend's condition too but will obtain the carer's consent to do this.
+If he/she has a carer we may ask the carer some questions too but will obtain the carer's consent to do this.

-We would also like to look at your relative/friend's heath care records for details of his/her general health and the services he/she receives.
-If you want your relative/friend to take part in the trial but don't want us to check his/her records, you can indicate this on the declaration form.
+We would also like to look at this person's heath care records for details of his/her general health and the services he/she receives.
+If you want this person to take part in the trial but don't want us to check his/her records, you can indicate this on the declaration form.